acronis/ui-component-library/packages/documentation/components/switch/switch.doc.md

 ---
-title: Acv Switch component
+title: ACV Switch component
 lang: en-US
 editLink: true
 ---

-# Acv Switch
+# ACV Switch

 Switch is a component used to toggle between two states, such as on and off.
 It is a visual representation of a checkbox that allows the user to switch between two states.